 About Us

-The Health Council is comprised of a Board of 4 ex-officio members and up to 11 Minister-appointed ordinary members, and a Secretariat.
+The Health Council is comprised of a Board (4 ex-officio members and up to 11 Minister-appointed ordinary members) and a Secretariat.
 The Board is tasked with high-level oversight of the Health Council functions and operations.
 The Secretariat is responsible for executing the day-to-day functions and operations of the Council.

 Visit our Board Members & Secretariat page for more information.

-The Health Council is a Quansi-Autonomous Non-Governmental Organization (QUANGO) with an expansive mandate including, but not limited to, identify and publish goals for the health system, make recommendations to the Minister and conduct research and share health system analyses with the public.
+The Health Council is a Quansi-Autonomous Non-Governmental Organization (QUANGO) with an expansive mandate including, but not limited to, identify and publish goals for the health system, make recommendations to the Minister, conduct research and share health system analyses with the public.

 Visit our About Us page for additional information.